 - Timing will start with the start “gun”.

-- Riders that do not reach designated cut-off points in time will be prevented from continuing to ride and will be swept from the course and classified as DNF (did not finish).
+- Riders that do not reach designated cut-off points in time will be prevented from continuing and will be swept from the course and classified as DNF (did not finish).

 - Cut-off points can be enforced at any time if the organisers deem the situation as unsafe.

-- Riders who started in a batch, which is higher than they one they should be riding in, will be disqualified.
+- Riders who start in a batch higher than the one they were batched in, will be summarily disqualified.

-- Riders may start in a group lower down, the responsibility lies with the rider to report this to the timing personnel.
+- Riders may start in a group lower down.
+The responsibility lies with the rider to report this to the timing personnel to ensure accurate times.

-- Riders are only eligible for overall prize podium from the first batch in a particular distance.
+- Riders are only eligible for overall prize podium if they started in the first batch of a particular distance.

 DISCRETION OF THE CHIEF COMMISSAIRE

 - Where any additional rule interpretation is required, or where specific provision for any incident has not been made in these rules, the decision of the chief commissaire will be final.

 - The organisers, sponsors, volunteers and event personnel are not responsible for any injury or damage that may occur during the event, or cancellations, delays or re-routing due to extreme weather (including, but not limited to, heat, tornadoes, earthquakes, fires, storms, lightning and floods), accidents, acts of war or terrorism, military conflicts or riots, pandemic or endemic outbreaks or for any reason that, in the organiser’s discretion, will protect the safety and security of Event participants and spectators.
 In the event of such cancellation, there will be no refund of registration fees.

 - By entering this event, participants agree that Faces ADVENDURANCE, their agents, officers, directors, employees, volunteers, and sponsors shall not be held responsible for any death, illness, injury, loss or damage of any kind sustained by any rider while participating in this event and all related activities, caused in any manner whatsoever.